JohnnyLoathe/p2pool-node-status/README.md

 `reload_chart_interval` sets the amount of seconds until the hashrate graph is reloaded.
 In above example, it's configured to 1200 seconds (20 minutes).

 **Beware** that each API query puts network and CPU load on your p2pool installation.
 Avoid decreasing this value too much.
-In my tests, 20 to 30 seconds seem to be fair enough.

 ### Bitcoin currency conversion